Seizure of Bitcoin for Civil Asset Forfeiture

 The attorneys at Sammis Law Firm represent clients in cryptocurrency seizures for civil asset forfeiture, including the seizure of Bitcoin (BTC), Bitcoin Cash (BCH), Bitcoin SV (BSV), Bitcoin Gold (BTG), Ethereum, Ethereum Classic, Litecoin, or Tezos.

 If you received a notice of the seizure, then you must act quickly.
 An experienced asset forfeiture attorney to help you prepare and file a verified claim to contest the seizure for forfeiture.
+Your attorney can negotiate with AUSA to return the cryptocurrency seized.

 We can help you file a judicial claim, answer, motion to suppress, or motion to dismiss the complaint.
+We can also help you file a motion to set aside the forfeiture if you were not properly given notice.

 Call 813-250-0500.

-Statutes that Authorize Judicial Forfeiture of Cryptocurrencies
+Statutes Authorizing Forfeiture of Cryptocurrencies

 In civil asset forfeiture cases under 21 U.S.C. § 881(a)(6), the government alleges the cryptocurrency is connected to cybercrimes, cyber-scams, drug trafficking, or money laundering.